cmusatyalab/steeleagle/docs/commander.md

   -ng, --nogui          If specified, use the text prompt commander
 ```

-At a minimum you will need to point the commander to the address of the machine where the CNC backend is running.
+At a minimum, you will need to provide the commander with the address of the machine where the CNC backend is running.

 ### Layout/Usage